 Appropriate training and learning activities are relevant to be able to maintain their contacts with relatives and friends, use online services, or search for needed information.
-Therefore, ICT gives useful programs and applications in the field of active ageing, some best practices examples are presented above.
+Therefore, ICT gives useful programs and applications in the field of active ageing.
+For instance, BIG Launcher that creates a smartphone suitable for the elderly with eye diseases and motor issues or Train your brain that helps the stimulation of different areas of the brain for a daily mental training.
+These are some examples that shows the relevant role of ICT in the life of old people and in the purpose of being active.

-These show the relevant role of ICT in the life of old people and in the purpose of being active.
 ICT is part of the framework and as the other factors there is not an order of importance but all together contribute to the active ageing phenomenon.